 At this point, the ultrasound may also show if there is one amniotic sac or two.
 If there are two, physicians will look to see if there are differences in the amount of amniotic fluid present in each.

 What happens after diagnosis?

-Depending on the ultrasound findings, obstetricians will likely refer the mother to a perinatologist or maternal-fetal medicine specialist who specializes in high-risk pregnancies.
-Additional maternal and fetal tests may be required to screen for anomalies such as TTTS and TRAP sequence.
-These tests include fetal echocardiography, a specialized ultrasound of the heart and blood vessels that shows the flow of blood between the twins.
+Depending on the ultrasound findings, your obstetrician will likely refer you to a maternal-fetal medicine specialist (a doctor who specializes in high-risk pregnancies).
+Additional maternal and fetal tests may be required to screen for anomalies, such as TTTS and TRAP sequence.
+One screening test is a fetal echocardiography.
+This specialized ultrasound of your babies’ hearts and blood vessels shows the flow of blood between the twins.

 How do monochorionic anomalies affect my babies?

 Twins in general are more likely than single fetuses to face challenges with development and delivery.
 These chances increase for monochorionic twins.
 Some concerns are: